ramtinJ95/Mywiki/Data Transformations.md

 expiration_time argument.

 Only the user who generated the scoped URL can use the URL to access the referenced file.
-I case of File URL, any role that has sufficient privileges on the stage can access the file.
+In case of File URL, any role that has sufficient privileges on the stage can access the file.

 An HTTP client that sends a URL (either scoped URL or file URL) to the